 We are now fully equipped to analyze the dynamics implied by the model.
-We start with a simple special case that conveys the intuition about the emergence of i) a smooth form of information cascades and ii) endogenous booms and busts.
+To simplify the exposition, we focus on a simple special case that conveys the intuition about the emergence of i) a smooth form of information cascades and ii) endogenous booms and busts.
 We then show that these results extend to a more general setup.
-We also discuss the welfare properties of the model and describe how the efficient allocation can be implemented using an investment tax.
+We also discuss the welfare properties of the model.